In this section you will find EURA NOVA’s latest news and activities. In this section you will find EURA NOVA's scientific publications and reports.

 With the new methods presented in the paper, capacity can increase by up to 14% in strong wind conditions, and by up to 8% in moderate wind conditions.

-The paper will be presented in September at DASC 2018, but you can already read the abstract below.
+[EDIT] The paper has been presented in September at DASC 2018, you can find the full version below.
 If you wish to go deeper into the subject, do not hesitate to contact our research department at email@example.com.

 The Time-Based Separation (TBS) concept consists in the definition of separation minima for aircraft on the final approach to a runway based on time intervals instead of distances, as applied in Distance-Based Separation (DBS) operations.